zoltantill/jj_jujutsu_gg_script_collection/scripts/backup_repo.md

 ## Overview

-This script automates the creation of timestamped backups for one or more source directories.
-By default, it backs up the directory where the script is located, but you can specify any number of source paths as arguments.
+This script automates the creation of timestamped backups while preserving original file creation and modification dates.
+By default, it backs up the directory where the script is located, but supports multiple source directories.
 Each backup is organized in a unique, timestamped subfolder under its source directory name within the backup root.
-The script supports the exclusion of specific subdirectories and logs all operations to a CSV file for easy tracking.
+The script excludes specified subdirectories, logs all operations to CSV, and provides intelligent console management.

 ## Features

+- **Timestamp Preservation:** Maintains original file creation (`CreationTime`) and modification (`LastWriteTime`) dates in backups
 - **Default source:** The script automatically uses its own directory as the source if no other paths are specified.
 - **Backup structure:**
-  - Each source directory is backed up to a folder named after its last directory component (e.g., `Projektem`).
+  - Each source directory is backed up to a folder named after its last directory component (e.g., `MyProject`).
   - Inside this folder, backups are stored in subfolders named with the current date and time (e.g., `20240618_203000`).
 - **Exclusion:**
   - You can exclude specific subdirectories (e.g., `.git`, `.jj`) from the backup.